 Ingredients You’ll Need

-We use a variety of ingredients to create a bold flavor like nothing you’ve ever tasted before!
+We brought together fresh and delicious ingredients to create a bold flavor like nothing you’ve ever tasted before!
 Here’s what you’ll need:

 For the Marinated Tomatoes